Navigation

 To do so, leaders can measure progress along the way by checking in at previously agreed-upon points along the path to completion.
 This reinforces that the leader is expecting the promised outcome to be delivered on time and up to the previously discussed standards.

-Creating mini-milestones will help individuals to stay on track, especially for larger projects that might feel overwhelming.
+Creating mini-milestones will help individuals stay on track, especially for larger projects that might feel overwhelming.
 Leaders and employees can then work together to identify any necessary course corrections that will help individuals fulfil their commitments and stay personally accountable.

 In addition to delivering on their promises, there are certain behaviours leaders can display to promote accountability in the organization.
 When leaders recognize that the deliverables might not be complete as promised, this is an opportunity to provide support and coaching.
 What productivity or time management skills can be transferred to help an individual follow through on their commitment?
 What other adjustments might be necessary to ensure that the goal is met?
 By staying engaged in this way, leaders demonstrate the importance of personal accountability and show that outcomes must be delivered as promised.